Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-webapi-ciam-sample/README.md

       - For **User consent display name** type `Access API`
       - For **User consent description** type `Allow the application to access the API on your behalf.`
       - Keep **State** as **Enabled**
-      - Click on the **Add scope** button on the bottom to save this scope.
+      - Select the **Add scope** button on the bottom to save this scope.
       - Record the scope's URI (`api://{clientid}/access_as_user`) for later reference.
-1. Finally, in the Application menu blade, click on **Manifest** to open the application's manifest editor
+1. Finally, in the Application menu blade, select **Manifest** to open the application's manifest editor
     - Find the `accessTokenAcceptedVersion` field and change the value to `2`
     - The version of access tokens is determined by the resource, so a value of `2` will result in v2.0 access tokens rather than the default v1.0